Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Preliminaries

 \subsubsection{Rational structures on algebraic representations and cohomology}

-Let $\G$ be any reductive algebraic group over $\Q$ which gives rise to a connected complex Lie group $\G(\C)$ and let $\epsilon: \G(\C)\ra \GL(\EE)$ be any irreducible algebraic representation of $\G(\C)$ on a finite-dimensional complex vector space $\EE$.
+We recall the following \begin{defn} An arbitrary (abstract) group representation $\rho$ on a complex vector space $V$ is said to be {\it defined over a subfield $\F\subseteq\C$} or {\it $\F$-rational}, if there exists an $\F$-subspace $V_\F\subseteq V$, which is stable under $\rho$ and such that the natural map $V_\F\otimes_\F \C\ra V$ is an isomorphism of complex vector spaces.
+The space $V_\F$ is referred to as an {\it $\F$-structure} of $\rho$. \end{defn} Let now $\G$ be any reductive algebraic group over $\Q$ which gives rise to a connected complex Lie group $\G(\C)$ and let $\epsilon: \G(\C)\ra \GL(\EE)$ be any irreducible algebraic representation of $\G(\C)$ on a finite-dimensional complex vector space $\EE$.
 Then we obtain the following

 \begin{prop} Let $L$ be any finite Galois extension of $\Q$ over which $\G$ splits.
 Then, the restricted representation $\epsilon: \G(\Q)\ra \GL(\EE)$ is defined over the number field $L\cdot\Q(\EE)$. \end{prop}